yourfriendaaron/box-paradox/README.md

 ####Model Changelog

 v0.2
-* Asks user for number of simulations to run.
+* Asks user for number of simulations to run
 * Deleted some unnecessary code
 * TODO: Keep track of individual gold & silver accuracy, not just total accuracy